Dicrocoelium dendriticum: Diagnostic tests

 Traditionally, diagnosis for dicrocoeliasis infection involves the identification of Dicrocoelium dendriticum eggs in the faeces of a human or other animal.
-However, in humans, eggs in the stool may be a result of ingesting raw infected animal liver and may not in fact indicate dicrocoeliasis.
+However, in humans, eggs in the stool may be a result of ingesting raw infected animal liver and may not in fact indicate infection.
 Therefore, examining bile or duodenal fluid for eggs is a more accurate diagnostic technique in combination with a liver-free diet.

-In animals, diagnosis has traditionally involved stool examination or post-mortem examination of the liver.
-Recently, an ELISA using a Dicrocoelium dendriticum antigen was able to identify cases of dicrocoeliasis in sheep in Italy 28 days earlier than traditional methods.
+In animals, diagnosis has traditionally involved fecal examination or post-mortem examination of the liver.
+Recently, an ELISA using a Dicrocoelium dendriticum antigen was able to identify cases of infection in sheep 28 days earlier than traditional methods.

 Management and therapy

 Because human infections with Dicrocoelium dendriticum are so rare, there are multiple suggestions for treatment.
 The standard treatment is an anthelmintic such as Praziquantel, Triclabendazole, or Mirazid.

 Epidemiology

-Dicrocoeliasis is believed to be endemic or potentially endemic in 30 countries.
+Dicrocoeliosis is believed to be endemic or potentially endemic in 30 countries.
 Dicrocoelium dendriticum is found throughout Europe (former U.S.S.R., Switzerland, Italy, Germany, Spain, Turkey), the Middle East (Iran), Asia (China, Japan, Vietnam), Africa (Ghana, Nigeria, Sierra Leone) and in North and South America and Australia.
 The parasite tends to be found in areas that favor the intermediate hosts, such as fields with dry, chalky and alkaline soils.